substantic/rain/docs/guide/install.rst

 **--local-governors=RESOURCES**
   Start local with a given number of cpus.
 E.g. --local-governors=[4,4,2] starts three governors: two with 4 cpus and one with 2 cpus.

+**--governor-config=PATH**
+  Path to governor config.
+It is passed as --config argument for all governors.

 **--governor-host-file=FILE**
   Starts local server and remote governors.
 FILE should be file containing